Working with 2e Students

 Many science textbooks define a scientist as someone who asks questions about the natural world and seeks to answer those questions through research, experimentation and collaboration.
 If this is true, we all start out as scientists.

 At The Beekman School, English teachers are given the freedom to personalize the curriculum by reading literature that’s not on most high school syllabi.
-While we don’t neglect the classics, we do spend the first week sizing up a class to determine what texts students might find especially engaging.

 Learning Spanish, or any foreign language, is great for many reasons.
 It develops the language center of your brain, which helps you speak, read, and write better in your own language.
 It teaches grammar.
-Studies show learning a foreign language can protect against mental deterioration as we age.
-Some say that learning the melodious sounds and rhythms of another language develop your ear for music.
-The benefits are many.

 Growing up in the artsy neighborhood of Soho, it is no surprise that Ian Rusten set his sights on a career in the arts.
 While he enjoyed subjects such as history and English, “I liked drawing even more,” he says.
-However, after teaching English in Korea after college, he caught the teaching bug and went on to earn an M.A. in Education and an M.A. in History, both at Hunter College.